Support-Projected Petz Monotone Geometry of Pure Two-Qubit Families: Universal Three-Channel Decomposition and Non-Reduction of Curvature Invariants: VQE Experiments: Support--Projected Natural Gradient for Petz Metrics

-\paragraph{Takeaway.} These results support the geometric program of this paper: \emph{curvature-aware natural gradient descent}, when coupled with \emph{support-projected Petz metrics} $g^{(f)}=P F^{(f)} P$, provides a principled and computationally stable foundation for VQE on nontrivial variational manifolds.
-While the figures instantiate the SLD/Bures case, the algorithm and conclusions apply verbatim to any Petz monotone metric.
+The VQE experiments in this appendix support the main geometric message of the paper: \emph{curvature-aware natural gradient descent}, built from \emph{support-projected Petz metrics} $g^{(f)} = P F^{(f)} P$, provides a principled and numerically stable optimization strategy on nontrivial variational manifolds.
+While our plots instantiate the SLD/Bures case, the methods and conclusions apply uniformly to all Petz monotone metrics considered in this work.